Laguna1989/aselib/readme.md

 aselib::AsepriteData aseData { filename };

-// get image date from all layers auto const aseImage = aselib::makeImageFromAse(aseData);
+// get image date from all layers
+//
+// note: if you want to get pixel data from only one layer,
+// you can use aselib::makeImageFromLayer(aseData, layerName).
+auto const aseImage = aselib::makeImageFromAse(aseData);

 // create empty sf::Image with correct size